ZupIT/beagle-docs/content/en/android/customization/action/_index.md

 title: Actions
 weight: 102
 description: >-
-  This section describes how actions works on the Beagle Framework and will also teach how to customize them.
+  This section describes how actions work on the Beagle Framework and will also teach how to customize them.
 ---